wso2/k8s-api-operator/docs/HowToGuide/OverviewOfCrds/apply-rate-limiting-to-api.md

 as shown below.
 Include the limit from which you want to throttle the API requests.

-**Note:** When an API refers a Ratelimiting policy in swagger definition under **x-wso2-throttling-tier** keyword you need to make sure that the namespace that you have provided the Ratelimiting policy is same as the namespace of the API.
+**Note:** When an API refers a Ratelimiting policy in swagger definition under **x-wso2-throttling-tier** keyword, you need to make sure that the namespace of the ratelimiting policy is same as the namespace of the API.

-Example: In the following Ratelimiting policies the namespace is provided as "wso2-test-ns".
+Example: In the following Ratelimiting policies, the namespace is provided as "wso2-test-ns".
 Therefore the namespace of the API that these Ratelimiting policies are being referred should be "wso2-test-ns".

 - Application throttling